 Notice that a nonprivileged port is used in this example.
 Only user root can connect to a privileged port with a port number lower than 1024.
-No matter what port you are connecting to, you should always check in the services configuration file /etc/services, where port numbers are matched to names of services, what the port is normally used for (if anything), and use netstat -platune | grep <your-intended-port> to make sure that the port is not already in use.
+No matter what port you are connecting to, you should always check in the /etc/services services configuration file, in which port numbers are matched to names of services, what the port is normally used for (if anything), and use netstat -platune | grep <your-intended-port> to make sure that the port is not already in use.